lcapo/developer-documentation-hotel/DSF/Valuation.rst

 The penalty in cancelling a booking depends on which situation you do the cancellation.
 The factors that affects the cancel penalization goes as follows:

-* **HoursBefore:** Number of hours which are until the checking date.
+* **HoursBefore:** Number of hours until the checking date.
 This time is calculated based on the local time of destination.

 * **Type:** There are three values that can be inside types: